cruft/cruft/README.md

 Since I first saw videos of [quickly](https://www.youtube.com/watch?v=9EctXzH2dss) being used to automate Ubuntu application creation, I've had a love/hate relationship with these kinds of tools.
 I've used them for many projects and certainly seen them lead to productivity improvements.
 However, I've always felt like they were a double-edged sword.
 Sure, they would automate away the copying and pasting many would do to create projects.
 However, by doing so, they encouraged more code to be copied and pasted!
-Then, over time, you could easily be left with hundreds of projects that contained copy-and-pasted code with no way to easy way to update them.
+Then, over time, you could easily be left with hundreds of projects that contained copy-and-pasted code with no easy way to update them.
 I created cruft to be a tool that recognized that balance between project creation and maintenance and provided mechanisms to keep built projects up-to-date.

 I hope you too find `cruft` useful!